A Thousand and One: Production

 In December 2020, it was announced A.V.
 Rockwell would write and direct the film, with Lena Waithe set to serve as a producer under Hillman Grad Productions banner, and Focus Features set to distribute.
 In July 2021, Teyana Taylor joined the cast of the film.

+The film was shot in 2021, which Rockwell described as difficult due to COVID and the increased development that New York City saw during that period.
+"If you thought gentrification was going crazy, it went on steroids over the pandemic," she said.
+"So, I do feel like if we would’ve waited even just a summer longer, I don’t know if we would’ve been able to make this movie in New York."

 Release

 It had its world premiere at the 2023 Sundance Film Festival on January 22, 2023.
-The film is scheduled to be released on March 31, 2023, by Focus Features.
+The film was released on March 31, 2023, by Focus Features.